olefredrik/FoundationPress/README.md

 **Please read this.
 It's totally worth it.**

-FoundationPress uses [SASS](http://sass-lang.com/) (CSS with superpowers).
-In short, SASS is a CSS pre-processor that allows you to write styles more effectively and tidy.
+FoundationPress uses [Sass](http://Sass-lang.com/) (CSS with superpowers).
+In short, Sass is a CSS pre-processor that allows you to write styles more effectively and tidy.

-All the SASS (.scss) files are compiled into one single css file.
+All the Sass (.scss) files are compiled into one single css file.
 To make this happen, we use a tool called Grunt; a task runner that automates repetitive tasks like minification, compilation, linting, etc.

 **NOTE: You'll need to have [Node.js](http://nodejs.org) installed before continuing.**